This document outlines the UMass Amherst Echo360 lecture recording policy.*

 - Instructors must request a new Echo360 course section each semester they teach a class and want to use Echo360.

-- No class will be recorded without the expressed consent of the instructor, as indicated by the completion of a lecture capture request form.
+- No class will be recorded without the express consent of the instructor, as indicated by the completion of a lecture capture request form.

 - INSTRUCTORS MUST NOTIFY STUDENTS THAT LECTURES ARE BEING RECORDED.
-Every effort is made to not capture student’s likenesses, as the system is designed to capture the instructor and the front of the classroom, however, student’s audio participation might be recorded.
+Every effort is made to avoid capturing students' likenesses, as the system is designed to capture the instructor and the front of the classroom.
+However, students' audio participation may be recorded.